robcarver17/pysystemtrade/docs/production.md

 - if `ignore_negative_prices`  is True (default: False) we ignore negative prices.
 Because of the crude oil incident in March 2020 I prefer to allow negative prices, and if they are errors hope that the spike checker catches them.

 This will also check for 'spikes', unusually large movements in price either when comparing new data to existing data, or within new data.
 If any spikes are found in data for a particular contract it will not be written.
 The system will attempt to email the user when a spike is detected.
 The user will then need to [manually check the data](#manual-check-of-futures-contract-historical-price-data).
-.

 The threshold for spikes is set in the default.yaml file, or overridden in the private config .yaml file, using the parameter `max_price_spike`.
 Spikes are defined as a large multiple of the average absolute daily change.
 So for example if a price typically changes by 0.5 units a day, and `max_price_spike=8`, then a price change larger than 4 units will trigger a spike.

+#### A note on market data subscriptions

+- market data subscriptions used to be required for IB historical data.
+This changed in early 2023.
+There was no announcement of the change, and the IB API documentation still says a subscription is required, so things may change
+- IB has different kinds of market data.
+There is the historical data, and there is also streaming data, which can be either live or delayed.
+Live streaming data requires a subscription, delayed streaming data does not
+- pysystemtrade (by default) uses streaming data to manage trades.
+If you don't have live streaming data for an instrument, you will need to change your trade execution algo to one that doesn't rely on it.
+See the supported order types in `sysexecution.orders.broker_orders.py`.
+See the available trading algos in `sysexecution.algos`.
+Override `execution_algos` in your config to match your situation
-In order for this step to work, you'll need an active IB market data subscription for the instruments you wish to trade.
-I detailed my own market data subscriptions on [my blog](https://qoppac.blogspot.com/2021/05/adding-new-instruments-or-how-i-learned.html), reproduced here:
+- I detailed my own market data subscriptions on [my blog](https://qoppac.blogspot.com/2021/05/adding-new-instruments-or-how-i-learned.html), reproduced here:

 |            Name             | Cost per month |
 |:---------------------------:|:--------------:|